harrystech/mootools-events-jasmine/README.md

-# Mootools Event Spies for Jasmine Tests
+# MooTools Event Spies for Jasmine Tests

-This is a Jasmine helper for testing Mootools events.
+This is a Jasmine helper for testing MooTools events.
 It builds on the `runs()` and `waitsFor()` methods from Jasmine for handling asynchronous code.

 See our [introductory blog post](http://engineering.harrys.com/2014/03/13/async-testing-jasmine-mootools.html) for some background.